What IT services can I access after I leave McGill

 ** How does McGill determine my continued access?
 (Alumni only)

-McGill IT Services determines when your McGill Username access for student IT services is scheduled to expire by checking your registration status for the Previous Term, Current Term and Next Term.
+McGill IT Services determines when your McGill Username access for student IT Services is scheduled to expire by checking your registration status for the Previous Term, Current Term and Next Term.

 • If you are registered for either the Current Term or the Next Term, your access remains unchanged.